SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 >
 > 12.6.1 Number of companies publishing sustainability reports

-This target is interpreted to cover research about a) encouraging sustainable practices/production within companies/organisations, and b) encouraging companies/organisations to report their sustainability information.
+This target is interpreted to cover research about a) encouraging sustainable practices/production within companies/organisations, and b) encouraging companies/organisations to report their sustainability/environmental information.

 The phrases search for companies of all sizes, i.e. they are not focused to large ones even though the target emphasises them.
 Term `producers` is used as a synonym to companies/firms in order to broaden the search.
 It does, however, also bring some irrelevant results about e.g. ecological research.
 We also include `institutions` and `"organi?ation"`, even though these may not only apply to companies.